edavis0/college-football-betting-python/README.md

 1. Open a terminal window and navigate to the project directory, once you have cloned it to your machine.
 2. Create a new virtual environment using the following command: `python3 -m venv myenv`.
 This will create a new directory named myenv in your project directory, containing the virtual environment.
 3. Activate the virtual environment: `source myenv/bin/activate`.
 This will activate the virtual environment, which will modify your shell's environment variables to use the Python interpreter and packages installed in the virtual environment.
-4. Install the required packages using the requirements.txt file: `pip install -r requirements.txt`.
+4. Install the required packages using the requirements.txt file: `pip3 install -r requirements.txt`.
 This will install all the required packages listed in the requirements.txt file.
-5. Run the project: `python main.py`.
+5. Run the project: `python3 main.py`.
 This will run the project using the Python interpreter installed in the virtual environment.
 To exit the virtual environment, simply run the deactivate command: `deactivate`.

 ## Bet Types
 Two bet types are used in this program: point spread bets and total point bets (also known as over/under bets).
 For more information regarding the mechanics of these bets, refer to this [link][3].